 Social Value means getting the best outcome for people in the city from what we buy.
-Getting the best value doesn’t just mean getting the cheapest price - although value for money is important - it also means taking into account the overall quality of what we buy, the impact that it will have on our local communities (e.g. does it create jobs for local residents), and what the longer-term legacy for the local area will be.
+This doesn’t just mean getting the cheapest price - although value for money is important - it also means taking into account the overall quality and legacy of what we buy.

 - Social Value Report - B2BNorth for Cabinet Office (Word, 101kb)